p-ranav/alpaca/README.md

 # serialize

-Serialization library in modern C++ - serialize a struct to bytes and back without any macros or boilerplate.
+`serialize` is a serialization library written in C++17.

 ## Quick Start

+`serialize` allows users to pack C++ structs into a compact vector of bytes without macros or boilerplate code.

 ```cpp
 #include <cassert>